 Deaths in the family, illnesses that take the fight out of us, and a severely disabling injury to a parent are all events we would all rather just pass on by if we could.
 However, trouble has a habit of finding everyone at one time or another and it can have a drastic effect on the family unit.
 Read below to find out how and how you might deal with such a situation.

-If you have ever been in the situation where your spouse has become disabled due to a severe injury, you are aware of the financial stress that can follow.
+If you have ever been in a situation where your spouse has become disabled due to a severe injury, you are aware of the financial stress that can follow.
 Especially if the spouse was the major breadwinner in the home.
+Unless they had disability insurance (click link to learn more) the cash flow into the home may fall to a dangerously low amount.
 Bills get backed up, hospital bills pile up, and the income coming into the home is at least half of what it use to be.

 Sometimes, it’s less.
 Understandably, the stress that comes with an event like this is heavily underrated.
 Be that as it may, there are a few housekeeping measures you will want to start now.
 As hard as it may be to muster up the strength to take charge of these details, doing so will alleviate a large amount of stress in the home.